soura-b/GitForCOVID/README.md

 5. Issue Comment 4 > Medication plan
 6. Later issue comment > notes from care providers

-GitHub allows us to add (comments using templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates).
+GitHub allows us to add [comments using templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates).
 This feature can be used to ensure that users are prompted with enter appropriate data.

 ## Assignment > Users (Care Providers)